-Until later, the above issued a sermon “Understanding Our Own Corrupted Essence Before We Are Capable of Getting on the Right Track of Belief in God,” of which I saw there is this to say: “When people tried to get to know themselves in the past, they only paid attention to what transgressions they had committed or what corruptions they had revealed, but neglected to dissect their every word and action to see which were Satan’s corruptions, which were the poisons of the great red dragon, which were mankind’s imaginings and conceptions, and which were falsehoods and deviations.
+One day, I read the following passage from a sermon: “When people tried to get to know themselves in the past, they only paid attention to what transgressions they had committed or what corruptions they had revealed, but neglected to dissect their every word and action to see which were Satan’s corrupt dispositions, which were the poisons of the great red dragon, which were mankind’s imaginings and conceptions, and which were falsehoods and deviations.
 Besides these things, people must also dissect their own attitudes and internal states, to grasp the things hidden deep in their hearts, and come before God to see through these things using the truth.
 Only then can a person know the reality of their own corruption and see the problem of their corrupt essence.
 Just because a person has not committed major transgressions does not mean there are no problems deep in their heart.
 Some hidden malice, dispositions and problems in a person’s nature are even more difficult to resolve.
-Small illnesses can’t kill people; only major illnesses take lives.”
-After reading this, I couldn’t help but think of my own psychology from the two previous meetings, and inwardly I thought: What nature dominated it?
-At that point, I started looking for the corresponding truths for my own situation so that I might examine and dissect it.
+Small illnesses can’t kill people; only major illnesses take lives” (The Fellowship From the Above).
+After reading this passage, I understood that knowing myself was not just knowing the corruption I had already revealed, but it was also looking deep into my heart and mind; it was the only way to quickly get a grasp of my own state and be able to have true understanding of my corrupt disposition.
+At that time, I couldn’t help but think of my conditions from the two previous gatherings, and inwardly I thought: What kind of nature were the things I revealed being dominated by?

-Previously when I attended meetings I was easily constrained, but I just thought that I was too vain, and I didn’t dissect the things behind.
-Now after analysis I recognized that this was driven by an arrogant and conceited nature, behind which was personal scheming and arrogant ambitions.
-I was dominated by my own arrogance, and did much against God: I bustled around performing my duty and was desperate to express myself so as to gain a higher status and get the admiration of my brothers and sisters; when I laid myself bare in front of my brothers and sisters, I never really analyzed the things hidden deep inside, rather I talked about my external acts to exalt myself and bear witness to myself; when I ate and drank the word of God, it wasn’t to raise my understanding or to receive the truth, but to show off to my brothers and sisters. … When I thought of this I cringed: I was not serving God, I was completely engaged with my own affairs and resisted God.
-Now, if God hadn’t allowed me to realize my own arrogant nature, and see myself as the embodiment of Satan, then I would continue with my arrogant ways, and might do evil things that resist and betray God and thus be subject to God’s punishment.
+Thinking back on it now, I was dominated by my arrogant nature and did so many things that resisted God: I bustled around performing my duty and was desperate to show myself off so that I could gain a higher status and the admiration of my brothers and sisters.
+When I opened myself up to them, I never really analyzed the corruptions hidden deep inside, rather I talked about some of my external acts to covertly exalt myself and bear witness to myself so that others would see that I was able to know myself.
+When I read the word of God, it wasn’t to raise my understanding or to gain the truth, but to show off to my brothers and sisters, to resolve others’ problems and have everyone see that I understood the truth.
+Thinking of all this, I cringed: I had not been performing my duty to satisfy God.
+I had been completely engaged with my own affairs, resisting God, and the path I was taking was that of an antichrist.
+If it weren’t for God enlightening me to realize my own arrogant nature today, to see the ambition and the impurity behind my enthusiastic pursuit and that I was on the wrong path, then I would have continued living according to my arrogant nature.
+In the end, I would have brought people in front of me, and I would have done evil things that resist and betray God, and thus be subject to God’s punishment.

-I thank God for His timely enlightenment and guidance which led me to recognize the substance of my own arrogant nature, and allowed me to see that I was taking the road of the antichrist; this experience has especially made me realize that, in my experience not only should I pay attention to recognizing my own revelations and transgressions but comparing them to the truth and analyzing the things hidden deep inside to get a better understanding of my own nature and to make changes to my disposition.
-In the future, I would like to carefully dissect my own state of mind and internal condition, and understand my own corrupt essence, seek and get on the right track to God’s salvation.
+I thank God for His timely enlightenment and guidance.
+This experience has made me realize that, in my experience not only should I focus on recognizing my own expressions and transgressions, but even more importantly, I should compare them to the truth and analyze the things hidden deep inside to gain a better understanding of my own nature and essence, and to achieve a change in disposition.
+From now on, I will dissect myself by gaining a grasp on my own heart and mind as well as my internal condition.
+I will know my own corrupt essence, seek to change my disposition, and will soon get on the right track to be saved by God.